-Do you want to know how to get rid of dog pee smell?
-This article will explain why enzyme cleaners are the best choice for getting dog urine smell out of carpet, laundry, and more, how to use these cleaners properly, and what is the best enzyme cleaner for dog urine.
+Do you want to know how to get rid of any pet stain, fresh or old?
+This article will explain why enzyme cleaners are the best choice for getting dog urine smell out of the carpet, laundry, and more, how to use these cleaners properly, and what is the best enzyme cleaner for dog urine.

-When you’re trying to figure out how to get rid of that dog pee smell, you want to make sure you’re cleaning it up properly, but finding the right product can be difficult.
+When you’re trying to figure out how to get rid of that pet stain, you want to make sure you’re cleaning it up properly, but finding the right product can be difficult.

 What Neutralizes Dog Urine?

-There are a lot of dog urine cleaners on the market, but many of them also mask the mess without truly cleaning it up.
+There are a lot of dog urine cleaners on the market, but many of these pet stain remover products simply mask the mess without truly cleaning it up.
 They also may use harsh chemicals or strong fragrances that can be harmful or irritating to you and your family.
 Getting your house clean shouldn’t require a hazmat suit.

 You may have heard people talk about “enzyme cleaners” for pet accidents, and they really are the best way to get your home looking and smelling fresh and clean again.
-That’s because they neutralize urine and other pet messes completely.
+That’s because the best enzyme cleaner for dog urine breaks down the uric acid in the urine and eliminates the odor and presence of any pet stain completely.
+Learn more about the science behind enzyme cleaners.

 But which specific enzyme cleaner should you use?